 The Codex has established MRLs for cyazofamid in or on Brassica (cole or cabbage) vegetables, head cabbage, and flowerhead Brassicas at 1.5 ppm; leaves of Brassicaceae at 15 ppm; and leafy vegetables (except Brassica leafy vegetables) at 10 ppm.
 The U.S. tolerances being established are harmonized with these Codex MRLs, specifically vegetable, brassica, head and stem, group 5-16 at 1.5 ppm; kohlrabi at 1.5 ppm; brassica leafy greens, subgroup 4-16B at 15 ppm; and leafy greens subgroup 4-16A at 10 ppm.
 There is no Codex MRL for ginseng.

 C. Response to Comments

-EPA has found, however, that there is a reasonable certainty of no harm to humans after considering these toxicological studies and the exposure levels of humans to cyazofamid.
-The Agency understands the commenter's concerns and recognizes that some individuals believe that certain pesticide chemicals should not be permitted in our food.
-However, the existing legal framework provided by FFDCA section 408 states that tolerances may be set when persons seeking such tolerances or exemptions have demonstrated that the pesticide meets the safety standard imposed by that statute.
-This citizen's comment appears to be directed at the underlying statute and not EPA's implementation of it; the citizen has made no contention that EPA has acted in violation of the statutory framework.
+EPA received two comments to the Notice of Filing, generally opposed to any cyazofamid residues on leafy greens.
+Although the Agency recognizes that some individuals believe that pesticides should be banned on agricultural crops, the existing legal framework provided by section 408 of the FFDCA states that tolerances may be set when persons seeking such tolerances or exemptions have demonstrated that the pesticide meets the safety standard imposed by that statute.
+These comments appear to be directed at the underlying statute and not EPA's implementation of it; the comments provide no information relevant the Agency's safety determination.